cdpoboxhub/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 *TODO:* run `kubectl` command to show the running pods and services for all components.
 Take a screenshot of the output and include it here to verify the installation

+See screenshot in answer-img directory.

 ## Setup the Jaeger and Prometheus source
 *TODO:* Expose Grafana to the internet and then setup Prometheus as a data source.
 Provide a screenshot of the home page after logging into Grafana.

+See screenshot in answer-img directory.

 ## Create a Basic Dashboard
 *TODO:* Create a dashboard in Grafana that shows Prometheus as a source.
 Take a screenshot and include it here.

 ## Describe SLO/SLI
 *TODO:* Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.

+For SLO of "monthly uptime", the SLIs could be:
+- The application should have 99.9% uptime during the month.

+For SLO of "request response time", the SLIs could be:
+- Requests served should have a response time of 500 milliseconds

 ## Creating SLI metrics.
 *TODO:* It is important to know why we want to measure certain metrics for our customer.
 Describe in detail 5 metrics to measure these SLIs.